Societi Foundation Achievements (to date..!)

-It is well worth mentioning here too that this work is funded, almost exclusively, by Team Societi – our incredible fundraisers, donors, volunteers and supporters.
+It is well worth mentioning here too that the majority of our work is funded by Team Societi – that’s YOU…. – our incredible fundraisers, donors, volunteers and supporters.
 To have achieved what we have, in such a short space of time, and with no Government funding and little grant support – we’re REALLY PROUD, and grateful to #TeamSocieti for allowing us to continue our very important work.

 At a glance you can see below just how busy we have been, select each one of our projects listed here to read more:

 Societi Foundation established, chairs and leads the work of the UK Steering Group for Kawasaki Disease – which has bought leading UK Kawasaki Disease experts together, linking centres like UH Bristol, Great Ormond Street and St Mary’s London as well as the involvement of others including the National Clinical Director for Heart Disease and the National Clinical Director for Children, Young People and Transition and The British Heart Foundation CEO.

 Kawasaki Disease has many effects on a child and as such a multi-disciplinary approach to research/care is needed for this disease.
 Societi recruited and is supported by the Scientific Advisory Board – a group of seven Kawasaki Disease experts from across the UK, ensuring access to clinical expertise needed in our work.

 Societi is supported by the phenomenal clinical expertise of: